-Test the ventilator before using it on a new patient if in multi-patient environment (see section below).
-Position the compressor.
-Connect the compressor to an AC power source using the compressor's external power supply and AC power cord.
-Connect the compressor and the ventilator with an oxygen hose.
+\square Test the ventilator before using it on a new patient if in multi-patient environment (see section below).
+Position the compressor. ☐ Connect the compressor to an AC power source using the compressor's external power supply and AC power cord. ☐ Undock the ventilator from the compressor. \square Connect the compressor and the ventilator with an oxygen hose.
 Connect an interface to the ventilator.
+NOTE: For information about the interface on the patient side, see "Chapter 5: Connecting an Interface" or page 44.
 Power on the compressor.
-Power on the ventilator.
-Check the compressor's battery charge status.
-Check the ventilator's battery charge and charge the ventilator, if necessary.
-Secure the ventilator using the belt clip or pole mount.
+Power on the ventilator. ☐ Check the compressor's battery charge status. ☐ Check the ventilator's battery charge and charge the ventilator, if necessary. ☐ Secure the ventilator using the belt clip or pole mount.
+NOTE: Ventilation will not begin until an Activity button is pressed on the ventilator.
+For more information see